wildfly/quickstart/ejb-security-plus/README.md

 Add the Application Users
 ---------------

-This quickstart is built around the default `ApplicationRealm` as configured in the JBoss Enterprise Application  Platform 6.1 or JBoss AS 7.2 server distribution.
+This quickstart is built around the default `ApplicationRealm` as configured in the JBoss Enterprise Application  Platform 6.1 server distribution.
 Using the add-user utility script, you must add the following user to the `ApplicationRealm`:

 | **UserName** | **Realm** | **Password** | **Roles** |
 |:-----------|:-----------|:-----------|:-----------|